P05 - Mars

 The Greeks hated him.

 Zeus called him the most hateful of all the gods.
 His own father.
 "Forever quarreling is dear to your heart, wars and battles."
-Hera, his mother, despised him.
+Hera despised him.
 Athena defeated him twice in open combat.
-The mortal Diomedes, a human fighting in the Trojan War, stabbed him with a spear while Athena guided the blade, and Ares fled screaming back to Olympus to complain.
+The mortal Diomedes stabbed him with a spear while Athena guided the blade, and Ares fled screaming back to Olympus to complain.
 Zeus told him to stop whining.

 He was the god of war who lost fights.
-He was the personification of battle who ran from battle the moment a god stood against him.
-The Athenians, who preferred Athena for war (strategy, discipline, and the kind of war you could win), wrote Ares as a psychotic brute and a coward simultaneously.
-The Spartans, who sent ten-year-old boys into brutal military training, worshipped him, and even they acknowledged he was violent and barely controllable.
+The Athenians, who preferred Athena for war — strategy, discipline, the kind of war you could win — wrote Ares as a psychotic brute and a coward simultaneously.
+The Spartans worshipped him and even they acknowledged he was barely controllable.
 The only Olympians consistently fond of him were Aphrodite, his lover, and Hades, who appreciated the steady supply of dead.

 The Romans felt completely differently.

 Mars was second only to Jupiter in the Roman pantheon.
-He was the father of Romulus and Remus: the twins who founded Rome, suckled by a she-wolf on the banks of the Tiber.
-He raped the Vestal Virgin Rhea Silvia and she became pregnant with the founders of civilization.
+He was the father of Romulus and Remus — the twins who founded Rome, suckled by a she-wolf on the banks of the Tiber.
 The Romans called themselves the sons of Mars.
-They built him temples, named a month after him, and named the primary military training ground of the entire empire after him: the Campus Martius, or the Field of Mars, which is still a neighborhood in Rome today.
+They built him temples, named a month after him, named the primary military training ground of the entire empire after him: the Campus Martius, the Field of Mars, still a neighborhood in Rome today.

 He was not just war.
 He was spring.
-March (Martius) was his month because it was when the earth opened and military campaigns resumed simultaneously.
+March was his month because it was when the earth opened and military campaigns resumed simultaneously.
 The same force that drove a spear also drove a seed into the ground.
 Fertility and violence as the same gesture.
-The Roman Mars was the protector of cattle, the guardian of agriculture, the defender of borders, the father of the city.
+The Roman Mars was protector of cattle, guardian of agriculture, defender of borders, father of the city.
 He was loved because Rome was built on blood and they didn't pretend otherwise.

 His children with Aphrodite were Eros, Harmonia, Phobos, and Deimos.

 Desire, Harmony, Fear, and Dread.
-That is what happens when you put war and beauty in the same bed.
 Botticelli painted them: Venus composed, fully dressed, and radiant.
-Mars is beside her, naked, slack-jawed, and fast asleep, entirely disarmed.
+Mars beside her, naked, slack-jawed, and fast asleep — entirely disarmed.
 A satyr blows a conch shell in his ear.
 He doesn't stir.
 She has exhausted him completely.
 She is watching the viewer.
 He is nowhere.

 He was tried for murder.